dimven/SpringNodes/README.md

 ### CHANGE LOG
 ------

+#### 121.0.0 170617
+- All nodes that previously returned an empty list when an error occurs, return a null value instead.
+This is due to Dynamo's issues when processing empty lists. (like list rank reduction).
+- The ElementType.Duplicate node now handles most element types.
+Previously the existing type detection was limited to floor, wall and instance types only.
+- The File.Size and Number.ToString nodes now have additional functionality.
+- The Polygon.ContainmentTest+ node now returns a list of bools (instead of a pair of in/out lists).
+This is to bring it more in line with Dynamo's other geometric nodes and provide easier coexistance with the core list management nodes.
+- The Pt2Str and Ln2Str have been converted from DS to python for increased performance. (calling DS functions on thousands of elements has a big overhead) They also have additional rounding and trimming options.
+- The Collector.ElementsInView now has an optional category input for when you'd like to get only the elements of a specific category.
+- New nodes:
+	- Doc.CentralPath: If the document is workshared, the node returns the path to the central document as a string.
+Otherwise a null value will be returned.
+	- Doc.CopyFromLinkInstance: The node will use the total transformation of the link instance to copy the input elements into the local document.
+	- Element.Unjoin: Unjoins the element(s) in the second list from the primary  input element.
+	- ElementType.Instances: Fetches all instances of the input element type. (optimised for concurrent use with multiple types)
+	- Geometry.IndexByDistance: Provides the index of the closest or farthest geometry.
+Should prove much faster than getting the geometry and finding its index in two separate operations.
+	- ScopeBox.Geometry: Fetches the base curve and solid representation of a scope box element.
+	- RevitProcess.EmptyWorkingSet: Use at your own risk!
+Removes as many pages as possible from the working set of the active Revit session.
+(I've seen some improvements in performance by doing this in cases where Dynamo has been running for a while and has accumulated a lot of memory and after closing it, fails to release that memory.)

+#### 110.2.0 190217
+- Minor bug fixes and two new nodes for working with 2d:
+	- Polygon.2DArea, used to quickly get the 2d area of a polygon using simple numeric calculations.
+	- Delaunay2D.ByPoints, is a fix for the built in node with the same name.
+It works with 2d collections of points.

 #### 110.1.0 300117
 - ErrorReport/InterferenceCheck.Parse get a big speed boost from improved iteration.
 - BrepShape/DirectShape.ByGeometry have been revised in accordance with issue #25